gsantia/gsantia/README.md

 ### Howdy! 👋
-My name is Giovanni and I'm a software engineer focusing on data.
+I'm a software engineer focusing on data.
 My academic background is in algebraic topology and bots/misinformation on social media.